José Molina (baseball): New York Yankees (2007–2009)

-On July 21, 2007, Molina was traded to the New York Yankees for minor league pitcher Jeff Kennard.
+On July 21, 2007, the Angels traded Molina to the New York Yankees for minor league pitcher Jeff Kennard.
 At the time of the trade, he had a .237 lifetime batting average, but had hit lefties much better (.269).
 He would go on to hit .318 for the Yankees with a home run.

 On December 3, 2007, the Yankees signed Molina to a two-year deal.
 He served as the team's starting catcher following a shoulder injury to Jorge Posada, but returned to the backup role when the Yankees acquired Iván Rodríguez.

 Molina was successful in eight of nine sacrifice bunt attempts in 2008.
 On September 21, 2008, Molina hit the last home run in the original Yankee Stadium, in the Yankees' final game at the ballpark, which was against the Baltimore Orioles.
 Following this event, Molina expressed satisfaction at being the final answer to the question presented by Babe Ruth in his last public speech at the facility, which closed by stating, "I was glad to have hit the first home run in this park.
 God only knows who will hit the last."
 Controversy emerged around the home run ball hit by Molina in a dispute regarding ownership involving fans and Yankee Stadium security.
 Later in 2008, the ball would come to auction, where it was estimated by auctioneer Guernsey's at $200,000-$300,000.
-ESPN stated "[the ball] was expected to fetch up to $400,000, but was pulled after offers fell short of the suggested opening bid of $100,000." and blamed the economic crisis of 2008.
+ESPN stated "[the ball] was expected to fetch up to $400,000, but was pulled after offers fell short of the suggested opening bid of $100,000." and blamed the 2008 financial crisis.

 In 2009, Molina again served as the Yankees' primary backup catcher, catching most of A. J. Burnett's games when possible and hitting .219 in 138 at bats (52 games).
 On October 29, 2009, in Game 2 of the 2009 World Series, he picked off Jayson Werth at first base becoming the first Yankees catcher to pick a baserunner off in the World Series since Yogi Berra who did the same in the 1950, also against the Philadelphia Phillies.
 Molina got his second World Series ring as the Yankees defeated the Phillies in the 2009 World Series in six games.

 Toronto Blue Jays (2010–2011)

 On February 19, 2010, Molina signed a one-year contract that included an option for 2011 with the Toronto Blue Jays.
 He had one of his best offensive seasons in 2010, producing a .681 OPS with six home runs over 57 games.

 Molina returned to the Blue Jays for the 2011 season, providing veteran guidance to rookie J. P. Arencibia.
 The club picked up his option for $1.2 million.

-In a rarely seen lineup move, Molina was named the designated hitter on May 27, 2011 against the White Sox.
+In a rarely seen lineup move, Molina was named the designated hitter on May 27, 2011, against the White Sox.
 In addition to getting three hits off Mark Buehrle, Molina and Rajai Davis executed a double steal; this was only Molina's 11th stolen base in his 12-year career.